AVEVA/CONNECT-data-services-developer-docs/Content_Portal/Documentation/Identity/Identity_AzureActiveDirectoryTenant.md

 ## `Get Total Count of Azure Active Directory Tenant in Tenant`

-Return total number of Azure Active Directory tenants in a OSIsoft Cloud Services Tenant.
-This endpoint
-            is identical to the GET one but it does not return any objects in the body.
+Return total number of Azure Active Directory tenants in a OSIsoft Cloud Services tenant.
+This endpoint is identical to the GET one but it does not return any objects in the body.

 ### Request